Professional installation is required. The job requires tools and skills that are beyond most DIY’ers. Please refer to the installation guide video:

 These directions are intended as a reference for a building professional.

 Installing floating shelves on a tiled wall:

-The same spacer system is effective for dealing with crushed drywall causing the shelf bracket to wobble.
+The same spacer system described below is also effective for dealing with crushed drywall causing the shelf bracket to wobble.
 It is not unusual to install several shelves with no crushed drywall and then others in the same room will have a problem with crushing drywall.

 If the wall is already tiled, use a 1.5” diamond drill at each stud location behind the bracket.
 Core out all the way to the face of the stud, but not into the wood.
 Use a vacuum to remove any dust from the hole.

 If the wall is not yet tiled, use a 1.5” holesaw to core out the sheetrock at the exact location where the bracket will be bolted to each stud.
 This layout must be done very carefully so your shelves will be level from left to right.
 At this time, you will also want to take into account where the grout lines of the tile will lay out relative to the shelf location so it will have the best possible visual presentation.